Mexican regulator OKs Banorte, IMSS purchase of BBVA pension fund

-MEXICO CITY (Reuters) - Mexico’s pension fund regulator Consar said on Thursday it has approved the $1.6 billion acquisition of BBVA’s pension fund in the country by Grupo Financiero Banorte and the Mexican Social Security Institute (IMSS).
+MEXICO CITY, Nov 29 (Reuters) - Mexico’s pension fund regulator Consar said on Thursday it has approved the $1.6 billion acquisition of BBVA’s pension fund in the country by Grupo Financiero Banorte and the Mexican Social Security Institute (IMSS).

 The deal still needs approval from Mexico’s antitrust agency Cofeco to be final.